 And because we all get a case of holiday craziness, we're including this list of reminders (without judgement) that you should definitely know in your everyday life.

 - Sender's address goes on the top left of the box; receiver's address goes front and center.

 - Fill the open space in your shipping box with crumpled newspapers or other padding to keep the contents from tumbling around and getting damaged.

 - Only use clear packing tape on the shipping box.

-- Never try to ship any of this stuff.
+- Never try to ship any of these things.

-If you have any more questions, stop by your local post office or visit USPS.com for more info.
+If you have more questions, stop by your local post office or visit usps.com for more info.